KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 ```

 Before the linking, we could manually set up attribute input locations in our
-vertex shader, or the output locations of the fragment shader.
+vertex shader, or the output locations of the fragment shader, but since we did
+it manually in the source code, we can skip this step.

 After linking we should check for errors yet again, but I will use the same
 excuse as before.

 However, after the linking, it is good practice to detach the shaders from the
-program, so that they could properly deleted by someone who cleans up their own
+program, so that they could be properly deleted by someone who cleans up their own
 mess.
 So the final result looks like this:

 ```rust